American Oversight

-American Oversight is a non-profit watchdog organization based in Washington D.C.
+American Oversight is a non-profit watchdog organization based in Washington, D.C.
 The organization was founded in 2017 in response to the first Trump administration.
 The organization has served as part of the legal opposition to both the first and second Trump administrations, primarily through litigation against federal agencies and public record requests, among other legal means.

-In their 2025 lawsuit against Secretary of Defense Pete Hegseth, American Oversight v.
+In the group's 2025 lawsuit against Secretary of Defense Pete Hegseth, American Oversight v.
 Hegseth, they described their overarching goal as being "committed to promoting transparency in government, educating the public about government activities, and ensuring the accountability of government officials."
 Officially a non-partisan and independent organization, it was described at its inception as having ties to the Democratic Party.
 The group has also been described in news sources as liberal and left-leaning.

 History

 American Oversight was founded in March 2017 by a group of lawyers in response to the first Trump administration.
 One of the founders and executive director of the organization at the time, Austin Evers, described the group as being "troubled" by the recently inaugurated administration.
 Further describing the organization's actions, Evers, who had served as senior counsel to the Department of State during the Obama administration, said that they would "be using the tools available" so that "voters can hold their government accountable."
 One of the founders of the group was Melanie Sloan, who currently serves as Senior Adviser.

-Evers stepped down from his role as Executive Director in 2022 to work for the Joe Biden administration to respond to legislative oversight.
-After his resignation, Heather Sawyer became the Executive Director of American Oversight.
-She stepped down by April 2024, and was succeeded by Deputy Executive Director Chioma Chukwu as the interim Executive Director.
+Evers stepped down from his role as executive director in 2022 to work in the Biden administration to respond to legislative oversight.
+After his resignation, Heather Sawyer became the executive director of American Oversight.
+She stepped down by April 2024, and was succeeded by deputy executive director Chioma Chukwu as the interim executive director.